olanrewaju-M-Yusuf/cyberdefender/Adding-a-new-operation.md

     ```javascript
 	"The name of your operation": {
 		description: "A short description if necessary, optionally containing HTML code (e.g. lists and paragraphs)",
-		run: MyOperation.run_my_operation, // a reference to the function that runs your operation
+		run: MyOperation.runMyOperation, // a reference to the function that runs your operation
 		inputType: "byteArray", // the input type for your operation, see the next section for valid types
 		outputType: "byteArray", // the output type for your operation, see the next section for valid types
 		highlight: true, // [optional] true if the operation does not change the position of bytes in the output (so that highlighting can be calculated)